Last updated on October 29, 2023

 Gianni from All Italian

 Penne is one of the most popular types of Italian pasta, originally from Liguria.
-In Italy we make classic recipes such as penne all'Arrabbiata, alla Carbonara, with Bolognese sauce, and with tomatensaus that we prepare on this page.
+In Italy we make classic recipes such as penne all'Arrabbiata, alla Carbonara, with Bolognese sauce, or simply with tomatensaus that we prepare on this page.

 A short clip of our penne with tomato sauce recipe.
 Below we explain all steps in detail